MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 For information on the additional options, see [bf luis:build][bf-luisbuild] in the BF CLI readme.

-Alternatively, you can include these required, as well as any of the other parameters in a configuration file and refer to them using the `--luConfig` option.
+Alternatively, you can include these required, as well as any of the other parameters, in a configuration file and refer to them using the `--luConfig` option.

 ### LUIS build configuration file